anacletu/anacletu/README.md

 - 🇧🇷​ Originally from São Paulo, Brazil.
 - 🇵🇱​ Currently navigating the tech scene in Gdańsk, Poland.
-- 🎓 Pursuing a MSc. in CS with AI, and #opentowork.
+- 🎓 Pursuing a MSc. in CS with AI.
+- 💻 IT Graduate at Arla Foods

 ### Learning and Goals